yshirai999/Robust-Option-Trading-Strategy/readme.md

   - $y$, $x$ and $z$ are vectors in $\mathbb{R}^{N}$
 - This formulation of the problem may be solved using the dsp extension of cvxpy (see <https://github.com/cvxgrp/dsp> and the accompnying papers <https://arxiv.org/abs/2301.13427> and <https://arxiv.org/abs/2102.01002>).

-## Additional Remarks
+## Additional remarks

-- The MATLAB folder contains a matlab m file, which solves the problem considered by running a python script

-- As this only supports a previous version of Python, do not forget to match your vscode python version with that of the conda environment (v3.10.14)
+- Required python version is v3.10.14